 Multiexperience development platforms are rapid enterprise application development platforms that go beyond the ordinary.
-According to Gartner, MXDPs aim to centralize the app lifecycle activity— designing, developing, testing, distributing, managing and analyzing — for a portfolio of multiexperience apps.
-Multiexperience combines a permutation of modalities (e.g., touch, voice and gesture), devices and apps that users interact with on their digital journey.
+According to Gartner, MXDPs aim to centralize the app lifecycle activity— designing, developing, testing, distributing, managing, and analyzing — for a portfolio of multiexperience apps.
+Multiexperience combines a permutation of modalities (e.g., touch, voice, and gesture), devices, and apps that users interact with on their digital journey.

 With NLP, companies can enhance their digital experiences by analyzing how people interact with their websites or products and understanding the emotions behind their words.
 This helps them continuously improve their services.
-NLP also helps in dealing with large amounts of unorganized data by extracting useful information from it.
+NLP also helps deal with large amounts of unorganized data by extracting useful information from it.
 For example, it can read through customer reviews, social media posts, or even emails to generate valuable insights.

 Omni-channel application development refers to finding ways to unify the creation of an application across platforms.
-This means if you are creating a corporate expense management system, and you want it to work the same on desktop and mobile, it can be created all at once.
+This means if you are creating a corporate expense management system and want it to work the same on desktop and mobile, it can be created all at once.
 This means that the code from the no-code or low-code system is created to remain compatible and malleable regardless of the platform.